Valentine’s Day Gifts That Send the Wrong Message

 While red roses are a symbol of true love, yellow roses connote friendship and symbolize that you view the relationship as platonic.
 The color yellow may be sunny, but if you meant to tell someone they are the love of your life, sending yellow roses may cloud the message.
 Learn more about what those Valentine’s Day flowers say about your relationship.

 Do you really think that whoopee cushion is going to make you a funny Valentine?
 If you want to send the message that you think your relationship is a silly romance, go ahead and buy the fake lottery tickets, but if you truly want to win in the game of love, get your partner a gift that shows you know what makes their heart go pitter-patter.
-Check out these can’t miss Valentine’s Day gift ideas for every stage of a relationship.

 Often lingerie is a gift for the giver, who fantasizes about seeing their partner wearing the sexy little wisp of nothing, not necessarily the receiver.
 If you’re looking to spice up your love life, that’s all well and good, but make it a separate conversation and don’t use February 14 as an excuse to buy something you like.
 Instead, buy her something she can wear and enjoy outside the bedroom like a small piece of jewelry.
 Stumped for ideas?
 Start with these 22 Valentine’s Day gifts that women really want.